-- When multiple drawings are selected, you can still shift individual drawings by manipulating their own blue control box. - If you want to select a single drawing again, release the Shift key but hold down the Ctrl (Windows/Linux) or # (macOS) key, then click on its artwork in the Camera view. - You can make the selection of other drawings easier by adding cross hairs to your drawings.
-Clicking on a drawing's cross hair while holding down the Ctrl (Windows/Linux) or H (macOS) key will also select that drawing-see Adding Cross Hairs with the Shift and Trace Tool on page 842.
+- When multiple drawings are selected, you can still shift individual drawings by manipulating their own blue control box. - If you want to select a single drawing again, release the Shift key but hold down the Ctrl (Windows/Linux) or $\mathbb{H}$ (macOS) key, then click on its artwork in the Camera view.